DataBiosphere/tanagra/docs/generated/UNDERLAY_CONFIG.md

 **optional** String

 Field or column name in the [all instances SQL file](#szentityallinstancessqlfile) that maps to the value of this attribute.
 If unset, we assume the field name is the same as the attribute name.

+## SZAttributeSearch
+Configuration to optimize entity search by attributes.

+Define the list of attributes to group together for optimization and specific is search for null attribute values is supported.

+### SZAttributeSearch.attributes
+**required** List [ String ]

+List of attributes grouped together for search optimization.

+ Order matter.
+Each entry is a list of attributes that are search for together.
+For example search is typically performed for contig and position together.

+### SZAttributeSearch.includeNullValues
+**optional** boolean

+True if search for null values in attributes is supported.

+*Default value:* `false`